HusseinTahaDEV/HusseinTahaDEV/README.md

 ## 👨‍💻 About Me
-Bug hunter 🐛, tool maker 🛠️, father 👨‍👧, climber 🧗‍♂️—I'm [Hussein Taha](https://github.com/HusseinTahaDEV), and I'm all about coding and constantly learning new things.
+Bug hunter 🐛, tool maker 🛠️, climber 🧗‍♂️—I'm [Hussein Taha](https://github.com/HusseinTahaDEV), and I'm all about coding and constantly learning new things.

 Feel free to try my [scripts](https://github.com/HusseinTahaDEV?tab=repositories) or update them to fit your needs.
 And don't forget to check out some of my favorite one-liners!